Aaron-Zhao123/ELEC50009/lab1/README.md

 Known issues with installations

-- Only Quartus 18.1 and 20.1 have been tested and verfieid working.
+- Only Quartus 18.1 has been tested and verfieid working.
 Quartus 20.1+ actually WILL NOT WORK!
-- Quartus 20.1 would require a correct installation of Eclipse, please follow the pdf guide.
 - Windows with 20.1 requires WSL1 (not WSL2).
 - VM (Virtualbox) can be really slow if you do not have a powerful machine, and may encounter JTAG issues depending on the OS you are running (lab4).